TeyyaM/Chronicle/README.md

 - Express
 - Jest
 - HTML
-- Css and SaSS
-- Cypress
+- CSS
 - Axios
 - Node
 - PostgreSQL
+- Cypress (upcoming/in progress)

 _In a way to simulate realworld experiences we decided to use Typescript as our main programming language, one that we had not covered in the course_